- Levels Taught:

 Five international tours of Ireland and Scotland, four recorded albums, and over a decade's worth of Irish pubs and Celtic festivals from West Virginia to Texas to Sacramento make up the experience I have had with this hard-working American/Celtic folk group from the Midwest.
 I sing lead, as well as three-part backup, and have gleaned a lot of experience both with written arrangements and improvised tunes and fiddling.
 I also have had the good fortune to get to share the stage and session circle with many other exceptional musicians from all over the world, including We Banjo 3, Mickey MacConnell, Brian McNeil, the Tannahill Weavers, the Elders, John Taylor, Ed Miller, Colin Grant, and many, many more.+ Read More

 I have been teaching my own students since college, and have had hundreds of students throughout my career.
 I have also taught in established Kansas City music studios, including Meyer Music, Heartland Music, and Blues to Bach, as well as The Music Post here in Hampton Roads.
-I have worked with students with all learning abilities, including advanced students as well as students with learning challenges and special needs, including autism, ADHD, PTSD, dyslexia, selective mutism, and Aspergers.+ Read More
+I have worked with students with all learning abilities, including advanced students as well as students with learning challenges and special needs, including physical impairments, autism, ADHD, PTSD, dyslexia, selective mutism, and Aspergers.+ Read More

 I sang high first soprano with this high-level auditioned chamber choir my sophomore and junior years at the University of Nebraska-Lincoln.
 In winter of 2001, we performed a concert tour of New York City, culminating in a performance at Carnegie Hall.